dpsailab/gi-rag-tumor-board/README.md

 ## Reproducibility

-The repository enables methodological replication of the study design and prompt engineering strategies.
-Synthetic data demonstrate end-to-end execution of the pipelines.
+The repository enables methodological and analytical replication of the study design.
+Synthetic data demonstrate end-to-end execution of the pipelines, while the anonymized dataset and analysis scripts allow reproduction of all reported results.

 - Dummy patient cases: data/dummy_patients/

 - Dummy guideline corpora: data/dummy_corpora/

 - Experimental configuration: experiments/configuration_matrix.yaml
+- Anonymized study dataset: data/

+- Statistical analysis scripts reproducing tables and figures: analysis/

 You can run any of the three pipelines (framework_1, framework_2, framework_3) on the dummy data to reproduce retrieval, embedding, and RAG outputs.